- Kingland Platform

 Having seen these examples many times over led us to create the Text Analytics Computing suite in our Kingland Platform.
 From the Cognitive / AI / ML terminology perspective, we aligned with the AI terminology due to its ability to describe and represent technology that assists us with a variety of tasks and decisions.

-The Collector, Scholar, Inventor and CEO personas within our text analytics suite represent important groupings of functionality within our text analytics architecture and allow us to humanize the capabilities to a level of better understanding by our clients.
+The Collector, Scholar, Inventor and CEO personas within our text analytics platform suite represent important groupings of functionality within our text analytics architecture and allow us to humanize the capabilities to a level of better understanding by our clients.
 The AI terminology will still show up in our product marketing, as a subset of text analytics (and to harness the general marketing “buzz” around this terminology), but our text analytics personas lie at the heart of our capabilities and are what our internal development teams talk about and work on every day.

 Our clients often will hear us talk about how we are “teaching our software to read.”
 To expand upon this, let’s apply our text analytics personas to the business problem of extracting data and information from unstructured content: